Aliases for OPRD1 Gene

 OPRD1 (Opioid Receptor Delta 1) is a Protein Coding gene.
-Diseases associated with OPRD1 include heroin dependence and neonatal abstinence syndrome.
+Diseases associated with OPRD1 include morphine dependence and heroin dependence.
 Among its related pathways are Signaling by GPCR and Sphingolipid signaling pathway.
 GO annotations related to this gene include G-protein coupled receptor activity and opioid receptor activity.
 An important paralog of this gene is GALR2.

 UniProtKB/Swiss-Prot for OPRD1 Gene

 G-protein coupled receptor that functions as receptor for endogenous enkephalins and for a subset of other opioids.
 Ligand binding causes a conformation change that triggers signaling via guanine nucleotide-binding proteins (G proteins) and modulates the activity of down-stream effectors, such as adenylate cyclase.
 Signaling leads to the inhibition of adenylate cyclase activity.
 Inhibits neurotransmitter release by reducing calcium ion currents and increasing potassium ion conductance.
 Plays a role in the perception of pain and in opiate-mediated analgesia.
 Plays a role in developing analgesic tolerance to morphine.